Electron: Relativistic effects

-According to Einstein's theory of special relativity, as an electron's speed approaches the speed of light, from an observer's point of view its relativistic mass increases, thereby making it more and more difficult to accelerate it from within the observer's frame of reference.
+According to Einstein's theory of special relativity, as an electron's speed approaches the speed of light, from an observer's point of view its relativistic mass increases, thereby making it more and more difficult to accelerate it with respect to the observer's frame of reference.
 The speed of an electron can approach, but never reach, the speed of light in vacuum, c.
 However, when relativistic electrons—that is, electrons moving at a speed close to c—are injected into a dielectric medium such as water, where the local speed of light is significantly less than c, the electrons temporarily travel faster than light in the medium.
 As they interact with the medium, they generate a faint light called Cherenkov radiation.

 Lorentz factor as a function of velocity.
 It starts at value 1 and goes to infinity as v approaches c.

 The effects of special relativity are based on a quantity known as the Lorentz factor, defined as $\textstyle \gamma=1/ \sqrt{ 1-{v^2}/{c^2} }$, where v is the speed of the particle.
 The kinetic energy K_{e} of an electron moving with velocity v is: